Chester-232/chweb/content/post/Divisibility and Integers.md

 +++
 date = '2025-03-31T22:24:23+08:00'
 draft = false
-title = 'Divisibility and number theory' summary = "A comprehensive guide on divisibility rules, prime and composite numbers, GCD, and LCM, with manual number conversions using the Euclidean method for number system representation." tags = [ "Discrete Mathematics" ]
+title = 'Divisibility and Number Theory: A Beginner’s Guide' summary = "Learn the basics of divisibility rules, prime and composite numbers, GCD, LCM, and how to convert numbers between different systems using simple methods." tags = [ "Discrete Mathematics" ]
 [params]
 math = true